 Plaster of Paris is a fun material to work with.
-It starts out as a powder, you mix it with water to make a thick gooey liquid that you can pour, color, shape, or press fun things into, then it dries fairly quickly into whatever shape you’ve chosen.
+It starts out as a powder that you mix with water to make a thick gooey liquid.
+You can then pour, color, shape, or press things into it.
+It dries fairly quickly into whatever shape you’ve chosen.

-You can buy it at the craft store, at the hardware store, or online.
+You can buy it at local craft stores, the hardware store, or online.

-Here are some fun kids arts and crafts projects to try with plaster of Paris.
-The first 5 we’ve tried and loved.
+Here are some fun Plaster of Paris crafts to try with your kids.
+We’ve tried the first 5 and loved them.
 The second 5 look awesome and are on our list to try soon.

 6. Make your own sidewalk chalk (at Playful Learning)